 This is a question many people fail to ask themselves.
 A book that seeks revenge or shares a horrific upbringing as its theme isn’t a book that should be written.
 That’s a common memoir mistake.
-Only write your book if you would still be proud of it in five years.
+Please write a book that you will still be proud of in five years.

-Here are some elements to think about as you consider writing a memoir, whether it’s for posterity or for all to read:
+Here are some elements to think about as you consider writing a memoir:

 Will my book uplift others?
 Really, at the end of the day, you want to create a book that will inspire others toward greatness.
-You want to encourage them to live their lives to the fullest, and learn from your experiences.
+You want to encourage them to live their lives to the fullest and to learn from your experiences.

-Do I have an interesting story to tell?
+Do I have an interesting story?
 A story is made up a series of incidents tied together by an overall theme.
-These incidents flow on a path, which follows a message and purpose.
 If you really only have an anecdote, even if it is hilarious, moving, or powerful, it isn’t enough for a book.
-It could make a good short story though!
+It could make a good short story, though!

-Is my story unique?
+Is my story enlightening?
 If you have a powerful viewpoint and a story with lots of action, you have the makings of a riveting book.
-But it’s equally important that the author has done something which would intrigue and educate the reader.
-Adventures are fun, but when it comes to memoir readers expect to take something positive away from your life experiences.
+But it’s equally important that you have done something which would intrigue and educate the reader.
+Adventures are fun, but memoir readers expect to take something positive away from your life experiences.
 They want to learn from your example.

 Should I self-publish?

-If you’re a celebrity or have been the topic of a strong news story recently, you might be able to write a good proposal, find an agent and get a good contract with a publisher.
+If you’re a celebrity or have been the topic of a strong news story recently, you might be able to write a good proposal, find an agent, and get a good advance from a publisher.
 Otherwise, it’s unlikely (but not impossible) that you will land a decent publishing contract.
-And keep in mind that this process takes time and can be difficult.
-In addition, if you’re a first time author, don’t expect to get an advance.
-Most likely you’ll receive a 10% royalty, which will only kick in once the book starts selling and that could be years later.
+The other thing to keep in mind is that this publishing route will take about two years.
+Then, in the end, most likely you’ll receive a 10 – 15% royalty, which will only kick in once the book starts selling.

 In this day and age, especially with the advent of eBooks, you can do very well as a self-published author.
-You’ll have to learn a little about the industry, but if you can pull together a marketing plan, you can sell your book on Amazon.com and other popular retailers.
+You’ll have to learn a little about the industry, but if you can pull together a marketing plan, you can sell your book on Amazon and make money.